-424 Advanced Readings in Japanese II (4, Sp) Continuation of EALC 422.
-Students continue to improve their Japanese language competence in the course of acquiring Japantexts and discourse.
-Prerequisite: EALC 322.
+Continuation of EALC 422.
+Students continue to improve their Japanese language competence in the course of acquiring Japanese pragmatic skills and cultural knowledge.
+Prerequisite: EALC 422.

-426 Classical Japanese (4) Introduction to the fundamentals of classical grammar; readings from various classical works, both poetry and prose; translation practice.
+EALC 426 Classical Japanese (4) Introduction to the fundamentals of classical grammar; readings from various classical works, both poetry and prose; translation practice.
 Prerequisite: EALC 322.